redDwarf03/did_app/README.md

    - UI for document management is implemented
    - Secure document storage implementation is pending

+4. **Third-Party Service Integration**
+   - Basic framework for credential issuance and verification is in place
+   - Need to expand API for integration with more service providers

 ### Features To Be Implemented

-1. **Authorization and Sharing**
-   - Granular consent system for data sharing
-   - Temporary/limited sharing of identity proofs
-   - Access tracking and authorization revocation

-2. **eIDAS 2.0 Interoperability**
-   - EUDI Wallet compatibility
-   - Support for standardized data formats and certificates
-   - Cross-border interoperability features

-3. **Secure Authentication**
+1. **Secure Authentication**
    - Biometric authentication (fingerprint, facial recognition)
    - Multi-factor authentication
    - Passwordless authentication

-4. **Verifiable Attestations and Certifications**
-   - Reception and storage of verifiable attestations
-   - Third-party validation system
-   - Management of expired/revoked certifications

-5. **Third-Party Service Integration**
-   - API for integration with financial services
-   - Simplified connection to public and private services
-   - Integration framework for partners

-6. **Privacy and Security Enhancements**
+2. **Privacy and Security Enhancements**
    - End-to-end encryption of data
    - Decentralized storage on Archethic blockchain
-   - Selective information disclosure (zero-knowledge proofs)
+   - Enhance selective information disclosure with more complex zero-knowledge proofs

-7. **Regulatory Compliance**
+3. **Regulatory Compliance**
    - Reporting tools for compliance
    - Audit trails for data access
    - Regular updates according to evolving regulations